-There are 17 types of bat which breed in the UK and nine (possibly ten) of these occur in Scotland.
+There are 17 types of bat which breed in the UK and ten of these occur in Scotland.
 The number of species increases the further south and west you go.
-Only one species breeds in the windswept Orkney Islands while nine species enjoy the gentler climate of Dumfries and Galloway.
+Only one species breeds in the windswept Orkney Islands while ten species enjoy the gentler climate of Dumfries and Galloway.

 The Scottish Bat Project started in April 2003.
 The project is grant aided by Scottish Natural Heritage and managed by the Bat Conservation Trust.
 Match funding has come from a variety of sources including generous donations from Scottish Bat Groups.